avaneev/biteopt/README.md

 ### Solution Generators ###

+Note that most solution generators can be used on their own (with some minor tweaks) as lower-quality solvers, but some generators can't work well on their own, and are used to increase diversity of solution approaches.
+The availability of many solution generator seems to be essential for solving discrete combinatorial problems.

 1. A single (or all) parameter value randomization is performed using the "bitmask inversion" operation (which is approximately equivalent to `v=1-v` operation in normalized parameter space).
 Below, _i_ is either equal to